by Pine Cove

-You are welcome to hang out on the cabin porch to say goodbyes.
-To keep equipment as sanitary as possible, we will not have any activities open for family members during drop off.
+You know your camper best, so you can decide the best time in the afternoon to say your goodbyes, but there’s no need to linger.
 If you’d like to visit the camp store, this is a great time.
 Or if you’d like to meet the camp director, they will be one of the staff in a Pine Cove polo.